Best Pen Tablets for online teaching

 The second type of graphic tablet is a device with its own display.
 You can draw directly on it.
 But they still need to be connected to a computer, for power and to use programs.

-This type of graphic tablet is generally much more expensive than standard tablets but offers natural working conditions.
+Pen display monitor is generally much more expensive than standard tablets but offers natural working conditions.
 The most popular options are Wacom Cintiq, Huion Kamvas, and XP-Pen Artist.

 We only recommend them to people who have money to blow or are serious about drawing or teaching digitally.

-The third type of graphic tablet is a device with its own display, computer and stylus.
+Standalone graphic tablet is a device with its own display, computer and stylus.
 These are amongst the more expensive option, but are incredibly portable, since they don’t require a computer to run.

 Apple iPad (iOS), Samsung Galaxy Tab (Android) and Microsoft Surface (Windows) are a super great choice these days as they offer a lot of power in a compact portable form.